Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 		    Val 8 = Y axis only.
 Byte 05 must contain b4
 		    Val c = X and Y axes.
 Bytes 05 must contain 60 Bits 0-3: Val 0 = No trigger
-		    Val x+1 = Button x triggers the effect
+		    Val x+1 = Button x triggers the woke effect
-	    When the whole byte is 0, cancel the previously set trigger
+	    When the woke whole byte is 0, cancel the woke previously set trigger

     03-04 Duration of effect (little endian encoding, in ms)